 In December 2017, the Pebble Limited Partnership applied for the major federal permit (a dredge and fill permit) needed to mine in Bristol Bay.
-The U.S. Army Corps of Engineers is the lead federal agency responsible for reviewing the permit application, and recently published their draft environmental impact statement, or EIS.
-The EIS is a report that is meant to look at the mine’s potential impacts to the natural environment, and how that affects people, but the draft is not only inadequate but was rushed to streamline Pebble’s process to get to a decision before the end of the Trump administration.
-NOW is the time to comment on the draft, stating your opposition to the project and concerns about all that would be impacted in Bristol Bay.
-CLICK HERE to help stop the Pebble Mine by commenting on the Draft EIS released in February.
+The U.S. Army Corps of Engineers is the lead federal agency responsible for reviewing the permit application, and recently published their Draft Environmental Impact Statement (DEIS).
+The DEIS is a report that is meant to look at the mine’s potential impacts to the natural environment and people of the region.
+However, the draft is not only inadequate but was rushed in order to streamline Pebble’s process in order to receive a final permit decision before the end of the Trump administration.
+NOW is the time to comment on the Draft EIS, stating your opposition to the project and concerns about all that would be impacted in Bristol Bay.

-You can also download our sample comment letter here (be sure to customize it with YOUR thoughts on the Draft EIS and concerns about the Pebble Mine) and submit it to the U.S. Army Corps of Engineers.
+You can also download our sample comment letter here (be sure to customize it with your thoughts on the Draft EIS and your concerns about the Pebble Mine) and submit it to the U.S. Army Corps of Engineers.
 For more information on the DEIS and how you can weigh in, watch Smokehouse Chat #9 - this video focuses on the DEIS, including information on how to submit a comment.

 Program Manager, Regulatory Division